£4,000 loans

 Can I pay off my £4,000 loan early?

-Your lender must allow you to pay off your loan early, but they might charge an early repayment charge (ERC).
+Your lender must allow you to pay off your loan early, but they might charge an early repayment charge.

-However, if your loan agreement is covered by the Consumer Credit Act, you won’t need to pay an ERC on a £4k loan.
+If your loan agreement is covered by the Consumer Credit Act, you won’t need to pay an early repayment charge on a £4,000 loan.
 Under the directive, you can make early repayments up to £8,000 a year without penalty.

 Can I use a £4,000 loan to buy a car?